-All appointments made to the University are subject to the receipt of references satisfactory to the University: medical clearance, which may involve a medical examination; proof of eligibility to work within the UK, earnings and qualifications and a period of probation.
+All appointments made to the University are subject to the receipt of references satisfactory to the University; proof of identity and right to work within the UK; proof of earnings and qualifications; continuing fitness to work; and a period of probation.

-As part of its commitment to the better health of all its employees and students, London Metropolitan University has adopted a policy of no smoking.
-The policy will operate at all University Sites.
+As part of its commitment to the better health of all its employees and students, London Metropolitan University has adopted a policy of no smoking, other than in designated external smoking areas.
+The policy will operate at all University sites.